Blake Ferguson (rugby league): Sydney Roosters

-Ferguson was part of the Eastern Suburbs team that qualified for the finals in 2017.
+Ferguson was part of the Roosters team that qualified for the finals in 2017.
 In the qualifying final, Ferguson almost cost his side the game when he chose to bat the ball back into play when it was heading to the sideline enabling Brisbane winger Corey Oates to score a try and put Brisbane in front with minutes to play.
-Easts went on to win the game in the dying minutes thanks to a Latrell Mitchell try.
+The Roosters went on to win the game in the dying minutes thanks to a Latrell Mitchell try.
 In the preliminary final against North Queensland, Ferguson scored a try off a knock on from North Queensland player Justin O'Neill to make the score 16–12 with less than 15 minutes to play in the match and with Eastern Suburbs in control.
-In the next play from the restart Ferguson lost the ball after being hit in a good tackle by O'Neill, who had lost the ball moments earlier.
+In the next play from the restart, Ferguson lost the ball after being hit in a good tackle by O'Neill, who had lost the ball moments earlier.
 In the following play North Queensland scored courtesy of Kyle Feldt and Easts never recovered losing the match 29–16 in a huge upset.

 On 4 July 2018, Ferguson signed a three-year contract to join Parramatta beginning in 2019.
 Ferguson rejected a similar offer by Newcastle and wanted a new contract with Eastern Suburbs but the club was only prepared to offer him a one-year deal.

 In round 25 of the 2018 season, Ferguson scored his 100th try against his future club from 2019 onwards, the Parramatta Eels.
 His final game for the Roosters was the 2018 NRL Grand Final, in which it was revealed that he had played the second half with a broken leg.